Enzymatic and Endogenous Antioxidants for Dogs

 Do Supplements Provide Enzymes, or Support the Body’s Own?

-A common misconception is that an enzymatic endogenous antioxidants supplement for dogs should contain the enzymes themselves.
-In practice, oral enzymes may not function the same way after digestion, and many formulas instead focus on providing supportive compounds that help the body maintain its own defenses.
-Endogenous antioxidants are produced by the body and play a central role in protecting cells from oxidative stress.
+A common misconception is that an endogenous antioxidants supplement for dogs should contain the enzymes themselves.
+In practice, oral SOD and catalase mostly don’t survive digestion — so the better-designed formulas supply the cofactors and substrates the body uses to maintain its own defenses.

 A Calm Decision Framework for Choosing Ongoing Support